Nicholaz99/shopicho/README.md

 Nicholas Rianto Putra - nicholasrputra@gmail.com - https://github.com/nicholaz99

 ## Words from Author
 Thanks to Shopify Careers for your amazing [Summer 2019 Developer Intern Challenge](https://docs.google.com/document/d/1J49NAOIoWYOumaoQCKopPfudWI_jsQWVKlXmw1f1r-4/preview).
 Your challenge gives me the opportunity to improve my software engineering skills.
-I learn a lot by doing your amazing challenge, just like your Director of Engineering words.
+I learn a lot by doing your amazing challenge, just like the words of your Director of Engineering.
 > *"Shopify gives me the opportunity to continually grow and discover my strengths, technically and people-wise."*
 > *, IBK Ajila — Director of Engineering Shopify*